tecnocrata/tecnocrata/README.md

 ### Hi there 👋

 I am a Bolivian software developer who loves technology.
-With a postgraduate degree in Psychology, I have been programming for as long as I can remember.
+I have been programming for as long as I can remember.
 I am a C# veteran and dedicate many hours to Javascript/Node.js and Python.
 Recently, I have become increasingly committed to AWS and am passionate about artificial intelligence.
 I firmly believe that machines will rule us one day, and I will be there to help them do it! 😄

 I also contribute to various community projects and love to share my knowledge.
 So, if you need any help, please don't hesitate to contact me.